JamesR-J/multi_agent_climate_pathways/README.md

-# Multi-Agent Reinforcement Learning in climate models
+# Multi-Agent Reinforcement Learning in Integrated Assessment Models (IAMs)
-Using MARL to derive climate policy incorporating anthropogenic agents.
+Using MARL to derive climate policy in a reductionist Socio-Environmental AYS environment.

-All learning algorithms utilise PyTorch (CUDA is recommended).
+All learning algorithms utilise JAX (CUDA is recommended).